mkhanal1/aws-remediation/Readme.md

    * Disabling remediation of control per account is possible.
 ![](/Images/RemediationSingleAccountModeV2.png?raw=true)

+* _How does single account mode works?_
+    1. The main lambda  will make an API call to Qualys CloudView API to list all the failed controls for the account.
+    2. Based on the control id, the remediation module will be called.
+    3. The module, if present, will take the remediation action specified in the table below.
+    4. The module will send the logs to main lambda, which sends it to Output SNS topic.
+    5. The SNS topic, if subscribed, will send information to email or slack channel.

 * **Multiple Account Mode**:
   * A lambda function with subsequent modules for all your accounts.
   * Disabling remediation of control per account is not possible; it will be effective for all accounts.